 - Ashley Phosphate Road and Interstate 26

 - U.S.Hwy 78 and I-26

 - U.S. 17A and I-26

 - Septima P. Clark Parkway and Coming Street

 - U.S. 17 (Savannah Highway) and Main Road

-If you or a loved one has sustained serious injuries in an auto accident caused by another driver’s careless or disregard for safety, you should speak with a Charleston car accident attorney at Joye Law Firm about your legal options.
+If you or a loved one has sustained serious injuries in an auto accident caused by another driver’s careless or disregard for safety, you should speak with a North Charleston car accident attorney at Joye Law Firm about your legal options.
 We want to help you move forward with your life.

 Who is Responsible for Paying Damages After a North Charleston Car Crash?

 In South Carolina, the driver who is at fault in a car accident may be held responsible for the damages caused by the accident.
 Drivers in South Carolina are required to report the accident to the South Carolina Department of Transportation and to maintain liability insurance to cover bodily injury and vehicle damage to others.

 To obtain compensation after a serious car accident, you will need to show that the other driver was at fault.
 The car accident lawyers at Joye Law Firm investigate car accidents in greater Charleston and North Charleston areas on behalf of people who have been injured by the negligence of other drivers.
 If you are hit and injured by an uninsured driver, your own uninsured motorist coverage (UM) pays for injuries and damage to your vehicle.